<< More From Fairfax Neonatal Associates

 With the increase of concerning news headlines along with changes to your daily routines, you may be experiencing difficulty winding down or falling asleep at night.
 Could it be insomnia?

 Insomnia is difficulty falling asleep or staying asleep, even when a person has ample chance to do so.
 Unlike other brain functions, falling asleep requires coordination from multiple locations in the brain.
-Throughout the day, your brain’s sleepiness increases, but at bedtime, unless the brain’s activating signals can be powered down, sleep signals can’t take over.
+Your brain’s sleepiness increases throughout the day, but at bedtime, unless the brain’s activating signals can be powered down, sleep signals can’t take over.

 Treatments for insomnia are targeted to treat the cause and can include: